-For those who do not wish to drive to Johor Premium Outlets (aka JPO), you can either rent a car with driver from JB or take the public transport.
+For those who do not wish to drive to Johor Premium Outlets (aka JPO), you can either book a private city transfer from Singapore to JPO or take the public transport.
 The public buses are the Causewaylink’s shopping bus services: JPO1 & JPO2.
 The JPO1 leaves from JB Sentral while Bus JPO2 departs from CIQ 2nd Link.

 For my trip, I went by the JPO2 from CIQ 2nd Link and returned via JB Sentral by taking the JPO1.
 This way, I get to experience both buses’ services and quality.

 Bus from Boon Lay to JB – Causeway Link CW6